MrMimic/data-scientist-roadmap/02_Statistics/README.md

 Say, we want to predict the price of a car.
 So, it becomes a dependent variable say Y, and the features like engine capacity, top speed, class, and company become the independent variables, which helps to frame the equation to obtain the price.

 If there is one feature say x.
-If the dependent variable y is linearly dependent on x, then it can be given by __y=mx+c__, where the m is the coefficient of the feature in the equation, c is the intercept or bias.
+If the dependent variable y is linearly dependent on x, then it can be given by __y=mx+c__, where the m is the coefficient of the independent in the equation, c is the intercept or bias.

 The image shows the types of regression